Skip to content

 What is a growth check?

-A GP will measure weight in kilograms and height in metres to calculate an individual’s body mass index (BMI).
-Age-specific BMI charts are needed to work out whether teens are in their normal BMI range.
+A GP will measure your teenager's weight in kilograms and height in metres to figure out your body mass index (BMI).
+Age-specific BMI charts will determine whether your teen is in the healthy BMI range.

 How often should my teenager have a growth check?